isabella232/siliconsalon.info/_pages/salon3.md

 An hour's worth of additional discussion continuuued to iterate through some of the topics brought up at Silicon Salon 3.

+### Key Quotes

+"There's a lot of competing standards with MPC. ...
+[There's a] strong need for standardizing."
+{: .notice--info}

+"Without having standardization, the answer is probably to implement as many things as you can."
+{: .notice--info}

+"We constantly struggle with a difference in mentality and constraints between software versus chip business."
+{: .notice--info}

+"This is ... really helpful to hear ideas that you're all thinking about or think might be useful."
+{: .notice--info}

 ## Participants

 Thanks to our presenters and other participants!